Praveen-yad/KubeScale/README.md

-# 🌐 KubeScale – AI-Powered MERN Deployment Platform
+# 🌐 KubeScale, AI Powered MERN Deployment Platform

-> **Containerize, orchestrate, and launch your MERN applications in minutes — powered by Docker, Kubernetes, and CI/CD automation.**
+> **Containerize, orchestrate, and launch your MERN applications in minutes powered by Docker, Kubernetes, and CI/CD automation.**

 ---

 ## 🚀 Overview

 **KubeScale** is a simplified SaaS platform designed to automate the deployment of **MERN applications**.
-It handles the complete DevOps workflow — from code upload to live deployment — using **Docker**, **Kubernetes**, and **GitHub Actions**.
+It handles the complete DevOps workflow from code upload to live deployment using **Docker**, **Kubernetes**, and **GitHub Actions**.

 KubeScale enables developers to:
 - Upload a project (or connect a GitHub repo)